-Promoting research in psychology, the improvement of research methods and conditions and the application of research findings.
+- Promoting research in psychology, the improvement of research methods and conditions and the application of research findings.

-Improving the qualifications and usefulness of psychologists by establishing high standards of ethics, conduct, education and achievement.
+- Improving the qualifications and usefulness of psychologists by establishing high standards of ethics, conduct, education and achievement.

-Increasing and disseminating psychological knowledge through meetings, professional contacts, reports, papers, discussions and publications.
+- Increasing and disseminating psychological knowledge through meetings, professional contacts, reports, papers, discussions and publications.

 Volunteer governance members play a key role in the direction and completion of APA's advocacy, publishing, member service and more.
 These groups include APA's:

-Council of Representatives, which has the sole authority to approve policy and appropriate the association's revenue.
+- Council of Representatives, which has the sole authority to approve policy and appropriate the association's revenue.

-APA president, elected annually by the membership to serve as the face of the association.
+- APA president, elected annually by the membership to serve as the face of the association.

-Committees, boards and task forces, which focus on particular issues in the field.
+- Committees, boards and task forces, which focus on particular issues in the field.